 Bone Grafting Procedures for Schaumburg-Area Patients

 Many patients with missing teeth experience a phenomenon in which their jawbone atrophies or is reabsorbed over time.
 This condition results in poor quality and quantity of bone structure suitable for the placement of dental implants and many other dental procedures.
-However, Associates for Oral & Maxillofacial Surgery now has the ability to help patients grow bone where needed through bone grafting procedures offered in our Schaumburg, Wheaton, and Downers Grove offices.
+However, Elite Oral Surgery Partners now has the ability to help patients grow bone where needed through bone grafting procedures offered in our Schaumburg, Wheaton, and Downers Grove offices.
 Bone grafting gives us the opportunity to restore functionality and aesthetic appearance.

 Types of Bone Grafting Procedures We Offer